 If you suspect you have a spinal cord infection, see your doctor immediately.
 Spinal infections can be fatal.

 Groin strains are the most common type of groin injury.
 They occur when the adductor muscles in the inner thighs are injured or torn.
-Groin strains usually occur during sports, but can result from any sudden or awkward movement of the legs.
+Groin strains during sports, but can result from any sudden or awkward movement of the legs.

 The most common symptom of a groin injury is pain in the groin area and inner thighs that worsens with movement, especially when bringing the legs together.
 Some people experience numbness or weakness in the inner thighs and legs.